josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📉_small_disruptions_can_make_a_campaign.md

 Record:

 - the incident;
+- the system layer reached;
 - the operational effect;
+- the physical effect;
 - the human consequence;
 - the recovery burden;
+- the manual fallback;
 - the attribution status;
 - the wider timing;
+- the shared technology;
+- the cross-sector relationships;
 - and the institutional response.

 A campaign may be hiding in the gaps between individually survivable events.

+It may also be visible in repeated access to machinery that keeps surviving because operators are still able to recover.

 That is why the small disruption belongs in the timeline.